usecannon/cannon/packages/website/content/docs.md

 Each action has a type and a name.
 Each type accepts a specific set of inputs and modifies a return object.
 The return object is accessible in actions executed at later steps.
 The resulting return object is provided to any cannonfile that imports it with the `import` action.

+Every action updates the return object by adding an entry to the `txns` key with the action’s name.
+The value of the entry is an object with the properties `hash` (which is the hash of this transaction) and `events` (which is an array of objects with the `name` of each event emitted by this call and the corresponding event data as `args`).

 For example, the action below has the type `contract` and is named `myStorage`.
 It requires the input `artifact`, which is the name of the contract to deploy.
 (In this example, it’s the contract named `Storage`.)
 It will be executed first because it has specified `step` as 0.

 ```toml